- 1 Impact Mapping — How To Use It

 You should focus on “important” strategic goals.
 Prioritise related actors and impacts according to either (a) their potential to support the associated goal, or (b) your effort to “attract” them.
 The impact map shrinks and gets convergent.

-Tips & Tricks To Perform Impact Mapping
+Tips & Tricks For Impact Mapping

 Additional useful tools for facilitating impact mapping workshops are: